Indiana Sports Betting: Best Legal IN Sportsbooks in 2023

 July 2020: Unibet gained market access to Indiana through a partnership with the Caesars run Horseshoe Hammond Casino.

 Oct.
 3, 2019: BetRivers becomes the first online sportsbook to operate under Indiana sports betting law.
 DraftKings, a sports betting partner of Ameristar Casino, launches the same day.

 Sept.
-1, 2019: The first retail sportsbooks go live as Ameristar East Chicago, Hollywood Casino, and Indiana Grand all open their doors on September 1, 2019.
+1, 2019: The first retail sportsbooks go live as Ameristar East Chicago, Hollywood Casino, and Indiana Grand all open their doors.